UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

     Depending on what is happening, we may not be able to sort this out until Monday and if access is restored it may be unstable throughout the weekend.

+  - 2024-10-28 10:20 - Filesystem recovered

+    The filesystem recovered on Friday evening and was running ok over the weekend.

+    While it was down, it is likely that many running jobs failed with I/O errors.
+There will also be numbers of them in state `dr` which we need to reboot the nodes to clear.

+    At the moment we're still seeing some leftover activity in the logs but there don't appear to be any active problems.

 ### Kathleen